radiantlogic-v8/documentation-new/documentation/tuning/persistent-cache.md

 >If your virtual view is joined with other virtual views you must cache the secondary views first.
 Otherwise, you are unable to configure the real-time refresh and will see the following message.
 A Diagnostic button is also shown and provides more details about which virtual views require caching.

 8. Configure any needed connectors shown in the table.
-Please see the section titled [Configuring Source Connectors](#configuring-source-connectors) for steps.
+See the section titled [Configuring Source Connectors](./cache-capture-connectors) for steps.

 9. Click **NEXT**.

-8. On the Refresh Settings tab, click Initialize to initialize the persistent cache.
+8. On the Initialize step, click **INITIALIZE** to initialize the persistent cache.

 There are two options for initializing a persistent cache.
 Each is described below.